Discover the Ultimate Winter Getaway in the Adirondacks

 Here are a couple more reasons to make Trout House your winter getaway destination: you can save money by going during the off season, and they are pet-friendly from September to June.
 Prices vary depending on which cabin or lodging option you go for, but the rates are lower, and you aren't required to stay a full week as you are when vacationing here in the summer.
 And, who wouldn't want to bring their furry friend along for the adventure?

-So get ready for warm fires, cool adventures in the snow, and winter explorations of a whole other side of Lake George you might not have experienced before.
+Then, get ready for warm fires, cool adventures in the snow, and winter explorations of a whole other side of Lake George you might not have experienced before.